 “Because I live in the desert Southwest, water is a major concern,” explains Arizona author, photographer and artist Kathleen Velo.

-The past two decades have seen significant population growth in big Southwestern cities than many other place in the United States.
+The past two decades have seen significant population growth in big Southwestern cities than any other place in the United States.
 According to latest Census data, 14.6 million people live in 40 counties in five states.
 Sunny weather and job opportunities in places like Las Vegas, Phoenix/Tucson and Los Angeles are attracting young and old alike in droves.
 And all during a period of record drought in the region.
 Sadly, so many straws drinking from this thin ribbon of precious liquid means it now barely trickles into what once was a lush, environmentally diverse wetland at the river’s outlet.
-Subsequent shrinking of riparian habitat throughout the river’s course as well, means loss of fragile ecosystems.
+Subsequent shrinking of riparian habitat throughout the river’s course means loss of fragile ecosystems, as well.
 Add that to tribal water rights mixed with agricultural and water-sport interests mixed with head-long development under unprecedented drops in Colorado flow.
 That IS a lot of demands!
-Keep adding: State policies made a hundred years ago when accurate averages were not clearly known are not been helped by expensive aging infrastructure.
-Let’s not forget that more than a couple of those hydro-electric dams holding back portions of the river’s 1,450 -mile-long (2,330 km) course are controversial for what they have drowned as well as other environmental impacts.
+Keep adding: State policies made a hundred years ago when accurate flow averages were not clearly known are not helped by expensive, aging infrastructure.
+Let’s not forget that more than a couple of those hydro-electric dams holding back portions of the river’s 1,450 -mile-long (2,330 km) course are controversial for what they have drowned along with other environmental impacts.

 This clash with reality begs many questions: Where does – and WILL – the water these cities need be coming from in the next few decades?
 Who are all the stakeholders?
 What are the ramifications of overuse?